1345 Baseline Road

 About Scouts Canada:

 Founded in 1914, Scouts Canada aims to prepare kids for success through adventures and new experiences.
 Worldwide, the Scouting program has approximately 40 million members in 167 countries.
 Scouts Canada supports the programming, safety, and administrative needs of smaller local Scout groups.
-In Canada, more than 50,000 young people between the ages of 5 and 26 participate in Scouting.
 Scouts Canada does not provide a breakdown of spending on its programs.

-Recent News: On June 24, 2021, CBC News reported that Scouts Canada employee, John Rietveld, is facing charges of historical child sex crimes.
+Recent News: On June 24, 2021, CBC News reported that Scouts Canada employee, John Rietveld, was facing charges of historical child sex crimes.
 Scouts Canada confirmed that John Rietveld started working at the charity in 1975 and served as the president and executive director of Scouts Canada Foundation from 2002 to 2011.
 Kayleigh Kanoza of Scouts Canada stated that the charity was not aware of concerns related to Rietveld until 2018 when Ottawa Police Service revealed he was under investigation.
+In August 2023, CBC News reported that Rietveld was sentenced to four years in jail.

 My anchor